BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

     depends_on:
       - nginx
 ```
-* nginx: The Nginx container depends on the Nextcloud instance, as reported in `depends_on`, and its link is connected to the Nextcloud one, as specified in `links`.
+* nginx: The Nginx container depends on the Nextcloud instance, as reported in `depends_on`, and it is connected to the Nextcloud one, as specified in `links`.
 The port used its the 8089.
 Its configuration requires a special configuration file, `nginx.conf`, which will be analyzed later.
 ```yaml
   nginx:
     image: nginx:latest